Should Birthday Candles Be Banned in a Post-Pandemic World?

 Whoa, what?!
 Who said that??
-After the year+ we've all had, can you not just leave birthday candles ALONE!?
-A lot of venues and restaurants in London whom we deliver to are now enforcing a ban on blowing candles on birthday cakes and such.
-It does make the most sense, and even without Covid around.
+After the year+ we've all had, can we not just leave birthday candles ALONE!?
+A lot of venues and restaurants in London we deliver to are now enforcing a ban on blowing candles on birthday cakes and such.
+It does make the most sense, and frankly, even without Covid in the mix.

 Blowing Birthday Candles Out